Did you know that the Native Americans’ core beliefs about dreams are just one of the many reasons, why their culture is revered all over the world?

 The lost soul would be then restored to the body and the person would heal and get this lost vitality and exuberance back.

-If you want to know more about Native American’s beliefs about dreams, then check this video out below:
+If you want to know more about Native American dream interpretations, then watch this video below: